 In 2012, the NCI awarded a five-year, $11.5 million SPORE grant (CA168512) to the Sarcoma Alliance for Research Through Collaboration (SARC), a not-for-profit consortium representing physicians and scientists from several institutions who are dedicated to cooperative research leading to new sarcoma treatments.
 It was only the second SPORE ever awarded for studying this disease.

-Raphael Pollock, MD, PhD, director of The Ohio State University Comprehensive Cancer Center, is principal investigator (PI) for the SPORE, a multi-institutional collaboration that supports four research projects, four core services, a Career Development Program and a Developmental Research Program.
-Pollock is also co-PI for one of the research projects and leads the administrative core.
+Raphael Pollock, MD, PhD, director of The Ohio State University Comprehensive Cancer Center, was principal investigator (PI) for the SPORE, a multi-institutional collaboration that supported four research projects, four core services, a Career Development Program and a Developmental Research Program.
+Pollock was also co-PI for one of the research projects and lead the administrative core.

 Overall Sarcoma SPORE Objectives

 - Provide the infrastructure for collaboration on translational research for sarcoma

 - Determine the biological basis for observations made in individuals with sarcoma

 - Develop novel treatments to improve sarcoma outcomes

 Note: In addition to the investigators mentioned below, other collaborators in the SPORE were located at Harvard University, Stanford University, the Albert Einstein College of Medicine in New York City, Cancer Research and Biostatistics (CRAB®) in Seattle, Wash., and the National Cancer Institute.

 Sarcoma SPORE Projects